 Career Panels at the Apollo is part of the Apollo Theater Academy, a program which advances career and leadership skills through seminars, workshops, panels and internships focused on professions “behind the-scenes” in the arts and entertainment industries.

 BEHIND THE SCENES: WOMEN IN HIP HOP Panel Discussion Monday, March 23, 2015 at 6:30 p.m.

 Often overshadowed by their male counterparts, women have played a pivotal role in establishing Hip Hop as a genre in the world of arts and entertainment.
 This panel looked at the various careers paths taken by women who define their work under the Hip Hop genre, challenges faced, and opportunities for career advancement within and beyond.
 Presented in collaboration with Women of Color in the Arts (WOCA).

 Ana “Rokafella” Garcia - Hip hop dancer/choreographer, co-founder of Full Circle Productions.

 Ever wonder how your favorite songs are made?
 Ever wonder what happens between the time it takes your favorite artist to record a song and the time it plays on your radio?
 The process of making music is a specialized art, and there are many sound engineers and music producers working behind the scenes to help craft the hits we all love and enjoy.
-This workshop will take a look at some of the technical tricks, tools and ideas that contribute to the beat making and music production process.
-This session will also review how cultural and social ideas are embedded in music through technical means.
-Facilitated by Gender Amplified.
+Facilitated by Gender Amplified, this workshop took a look at some of the technical tricks, tools and ideas that contribute to the beat making and music production process.
+This session also reviewed how cultural and social ideas are embedded in music through technical means.